 May waken long regret;

 Will help me to forget.

 In the sixth stanza of ‘The Suicide’s Soliloquy’, Abraham Lincoln presents gloomy imagery of hell.
 Here, the poetic persona says the yelling of the devils and the lashes of the “burning chain” may wake regret in his heart.
 However, the “frightful screams” and the “piercing pains” will help the speaker forget his pain.
-In this way, the speaker emphasizes the intensity of his suffering that he is going through.
+In this way, the speaker emphasizes the intensity of the suffering that he is going through.